bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 Host: your_app.example.com
 ```

-Once you've [verified the payload](#verifying-the-payload), [identified the requesting user](#working-with-payload-claims), and handled any internal business, your app should respond with the markup and assets for the view that you want BigCommerce to render in the control panel.
+Once you've [verified the payload](#decode-and-verify-the-jwt), [identified the requesting user](#work-with-payload-claims), and handled any internal business, your app should respond with the markup and assets for the view that you want BigCommerce to render in the control panel.

-## Removing the app: the `/uninstall` callback
+## Remove the app with /uninstall

 When the store owner clicks the **Uninstall** button on your app's card in their store's control panel, BigCommerce dispatches a `GET` request to the `/uninstall` route you've written.
 The following is an example request: